 Annex A lists the Object Identifier Offsets for the Functional Resource Strata and Functional Resource Sets

-ANNEX B addresses the security, SANA, and patent considerations that are applicable to this Recommended Practice.
+ANNEX B Error!
+Reference source not found.addresses the security, SANA, and patent considerations that are applicable to this Recommended Practice.

 Annex C lists the Acronyms and Abbreviations used in this Recommended Practice (this annex is currently just a placeholder).